Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 ### `items`
 **Optional**, List of Namespaced Identifers, defaults to the module's id.

 A list of item types the module will be applied to.
-If unspecified, the target item is automatically derived from the path of your module: `/assets/<item_namespace>/variant-cits/item/<item_name>.json`

-Implicit targeting should be reserved for modules that are intrinsic to the item type.
-(See [recommended modules](Recommended-Configurations)).

 The mod will silently ignore identifiers that do not match an existing item, so a texture pack will remain compatible with versions of minecraft that lacks some of the defined items.

 ### `priority`
 **Optional**, Integer, defaults to 0.